aihao2000/stable-diffusion-reference-only/README.md

 The difference between [train_sd_reference_only_controlnet_aux.py](https://github.com/aihao2000/stable-diffusion-reference-only/blob/main/train/train_sd_reference_only_controlnet_aux.py) and it is that it uses the [controlnet preprocessor](https://github.com/patrickvonplaten/controlnet_aux) to process image2 as a blueprint for training, and has an additional parameter - controlnet_aux_processor_id to specify the type of blueprint.

-Finally, the specific parameters you may use are as follows:
+Next, the specific parameters you may use are as follows:

 - controlnet_aux_processor_id